What Medical Schools Can Do to Fix Systemic Issues in Health Care

 Most Patients That Medical Students Serve Are White

-To gain an accurate perspective on how they will practice medicine in the future, medical students have asked for more diversity in their material and the patients they encounter through school.
-Areas of medicine like dermatology rarely include how skin diseases will show up on people who are not white.
+To gain an accurate perspective on how they will practice medicine in the future, medical students have asked for more diversity in their material and the patients they encounter while in school.
+Areas of medicine like dermatology rarely include how skin diseases will show up on people who are not white, for example.

 If there was representation or mention of other races, it often came with misinformation which saw race as a biological factor.